nlpodyssey/spago/README.md

 If instead you prefer statically typed, compiled programming language, and a **simpler yet well-structured** machine-learning framework almost ready to use is what you need, then you are in the right place!

 The idea is that you could have written spaGO.
 Most of it, from the computational graph to the [LSTM](https://github.com/nlpodyssey/spago/blob/main/pkg/ml/nn/rec/lstm/lstm.go#L182) is straightforward Go code :)

-If you like the project, please ★ star this repository to show your support! 🤩

 ## Features